DiasDevils/PythonVproject/README.md

 ![alt text](deployedgreen.png)

 #### Guidelines followed:
+- Cloned template as per Code Institure request and used for project as instructed
 - Code placed in the `run.py` file
 - Dependencies placed in the `requirements.txt` file
 - Added to the `requirements.txt` file as required per project